- How long is the day?

 Can parents and guests attend Smart Start?

 Absolutely!
 Many students attend Smart Start with their family and friends, and programming is designed to give these guests helpful information as well.
-The cost per guest is $15, which includes print materials, programming, and an all-you-care-to-eat lunch in our Fresh Food Company residence dining hall.
+The cost per guest is $15, which covers the cost of lunch.

 Can I attend Smart Start on my own?